 On this page you can read about:

-- Impact of the Pandemic: See the stark reality of how the pandemic has disproportionately affected the disabled including a report from the Office for National Statistics (ONS) that shows the risk of death is more than 3 times greater for the more-disabled compared with non-disabled.
+- Impact of the Pandemic: See the stark reality of how the pandemic disproportionately affected the disabled including a report from the Office for National Statistics (ONS) that shows the risk of death was more than 3 times greater for the more-disabled compared with non-disabled.

 - Extent of Disability in the UK: View the latest available government statistics from the last DWP Family Resources Survey on the extent of disability in the UK: the numbers: by age, by impairment type and by region.
 Did you know that 46% of people over pension age are disabled?